mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/your_first_map.md

 You'll need to start with the [HelloEarth app](hello_earth.html) you wrote earlier.
 Go do that if you haven't already.

 Open HelloEarth in Xcode.
-The template we used earlier should have ViewController.h and ViewController.m files.
+The template we used earlier should have a ViewController.swift file.

 ![Xcode HelloEarth]({{ site.baseurl }}/images/tutorial/globe_snap_1.png)